SushantSriv/min-dlt-retail/README.md

-# 🇳🇴 SSB Population Analytics on Databricks (Community Edition)
+#SSB Population Analytics on Databricks (Community Edition)

 A lightweight project that explores Norwegian municipality‑level population data (2022 – 2025) entirely on the **free Databricks Community Edition**.